When can I apply for the IFST?

 No. Applicants must be able to take up a new placement in a new region within the national timeline for transfers, for the window of inter-foundation school transfers (IFST) that you have applied in.

-I don’t meet the criteria for criterion 2, can I apply under criterion 4?
+I don’t meet the conditions for criterion 2, can I apply under criterion 4?

-No. Failing to meet the criteria for criterions 1, 2 or 3 is not grounds for an IFST under criterion 4.
+No. Failing to meet the conditions for criterion 1, 2 or 3 is not grounds for an IFST under criterion 4.

 What circumstances are considered unique under criterion 4?

-Additional examples of Unique Circumstances can be found in Appendix 7, page 26, of the IFST Guidance.
+Examples of unique circumstances are in Appendix 3 of the IFST Guidance.
 Relationships and marriages are generally not considered unique circumstances.

 Can I appeal the outcome of my IFST request?

 The IFST Appeals policy and form can be found on our Forms and Guidance page.
-Please check the timeline in the IFST Guidance for the appeals window dates.
+Check the timeline in the IFST Guidance for the appeals window dates.